 Known as the Electric Town in Japan, Akihabara is one of the most dynamic and enjoyable areas in Tokyo that one should not miss when visiting the Land of the Rising Sun.
-Considered as the otaku’s paradise, this mystical little area is recognized as the cultural center for anime, manga, arcade, and video games.
+Considered the otaku’s paradise, this mystical little area is recognized as the cultural center for anime, manga, arcades, and video games.
 Whether you need to visit an electronic shop or just want to grab some kawaii stuff, you will never go wrong stopping in Akihabara Station for a day full of pop culture pastimes.
-Prepare to be bombarded with wave after wave of action figures, posters, gadgets, and mouth-watering delicacies as you discover these things to do in Akihabara, Japan.
+Even the capsule hotels come with quirky features to entice travelers.
+With so many choices for hotels in Akihabara, any visitor is bound for a comfy stay.
+But before deciding where to while away the night, prepare to be bombarded with wave after wave of action figures, posters, gadgets, and mouth-watering delicacies as you discover these things to do in Akihabara, Japan.

 Enjoy a shopping spree day and discover how Akihabara live on its nickname as the ‘Electric Town’ of Tokyo, Japan.
 With a wide array of gadgets, electronic toys, home appliances, and even electronic junk, you might get overwhelmed and waste your hard-earned cash right after reaching the busy street of this town.
 Aside from things with an on-off switch, dozens of stores specializing in anime, manga, and other collectibles line the streets of this buzzing shopping hub attracting fanatics from all over the world.
 Don’t forget to flash your passport and enjoy tax-free shopping exclusively for foreign tourists to maximize your budget.

 Akihabara Electric Town

 4. Buy what you like at Maach Ecute along Mansei Bridge